Utkarsh277001/Utkarsh277001/README.md

 - 👋 Hi, I’m @Utkarsh277001
-- 👀 I’m interested in Android Development
+- 👀 I’m interested in App Development
 - 🌱 I’m currently learning java oops concept for android
-- 💞️ I’m in 5th sem of my BTech CSE thanks and have a nice day
+- 💞️ I’m in 6th sem of my BTech CSE thanks and have a nice day